-There are a variety of attractions in and around the our Town.
+There are a variety of attractions in and around Roxbury.

-Roxbury Falls, impressive when the waters in the brook are high, is located on Warren Mountain Road, at the base of Carrie Howe Road in Roxbury VT.
+Roxbury Falls, impressive when the waters in the brook are high, is located on Warren Mountain Road, at the base of Carrie Howe Road.
 Nearby Little Ellis Falls is between Roxbury and Andover, VT.

-Northfield Golf Course and Country Club is a 20 minutes drive from Roxbury, on Rte 12A.
+Northfield Golf Course and Country Club is just a 20-minute drive from Roxbury, on Rte 12A.

-Our local bed and breakfast inn, Johnnycake Flats, is nestled just outside of town.
-There are also places to stay listed on AirBnB.
+Our local bed and breakfast inn, Johnnycake Flats Inn, is nestled just outside of town.
+There are also places to stay, listed on AirBnB.

 Windridge at TeelaWooket, the well-known summer sports camp, is located in Roxbury (their winter camp is located in Stowe, VT), as is our own Frazier’s Greenhouse, the Vermont Farm and Forest School and Figure 8 Riding.
 Many artists, growers, makers, writers and other businesses make their home in our town.